tinybirdco/demo-user-facing-saas-dashboard-signatures/README.md

 ### Stream mock data to Tinybird

-This repository includes a data generating script called `mockDataGenerator.js` that creates mock data and sends it to Tinybird via the [Tinybird Events API](https://www.tinybird.co/docs/ingest/events-api.html).
+This repository includes a data-generating script called `mockDataGenerator.js` that creates mock data and sends it to Tinybird via the [Tinybird Events API](https://www.tinybird.co/docs/ingest/events-api.html).

 To send mock data to Tinybird, use the `seed` script: